data-skeptic/blog/episodes/2018/markov-decision-processes.md

 Requiring that the current state be descriptive enough to not require information from the past may, on the surface, appear incompatible with certain games.
 In baseball, for example, a player remains at bat until a rule specifies that their turn at bat is over, such as when the accumulate three strikes.
 This is why we consider the scoreboard to be part of the state.
 A tabulation of the number of strikes and balls is always present and available for use in calculating the function $T$.

 The variable $R$ is the reward function.
 It takes as input, the current state and the action taken, then returns a number representing the reward earned by the agent in that situation.
 Formally, $R : s_t \in S, a \in A \rightarrow \mathbb{R}$.
+In case you're not familiar, $\mathbb{R}$ is all the real numbers.
+If you'd rather map to all the rational numbers, that's fine.

 Notice that, unlike $T$, $R$ does not depend on the next state.
 Does this mean that agents think only in the present and do not consider rewards earned in the future?
 Absolutely not.
 An agent should certainly consider the value of taking their next action given the current state.
 Doing *just* this is called a "horizon zero" agent.
 Let's discuss that further after we define what it means to solve an MDP.